geekroot/git-intro/README.md

 > Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law

 ###Upasana Deka
-> Life happens when your busy planning it.
+> Life happens when you're busy planning it.